github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 ## Preview Period

-We're making this new API available today for developers to [preview][preview-mode].
+We're making this new API available today for developers to preview.
 We think developers and existing integrations are going to love it, but we want to get your feedback before we declare the Deployment API "final" and "unchangeable."
 We expect the preview period to last for roughly 60-90 days.

 As we discover opportunities to improve the API during the preview period, we may ship changes that break clients using the preview version of the API.
 We